why shop manta sleep

 To sleep well, avoid strenuous workouts before bedtime.
 And exercise at least an hour before hitting the sack.

-Got more tips for sleeping after a workout?
+Have you got more tips for sleeping after a workout?
 Share them with other readers by dropping a comment below.

 Sources: